 Workforce management has a primary responsibility for the safety and security of their staff.
-As individuals with disabilities and AFN are employed throughout the workforce, management needs to understand how best to integrate their needs into emergency planning, such as evacuation procedures and crisis communication during an active shooter attack.
+As individuals with disabilities and other access or functional needs are employed throughout the workforce, management needs to understand how best to integrate their needs into emergency planning, such as evacuation procedures and crisis communication during an active shooter attack.

-2. Individuals with disabilities and access and functional needs (AFN)
+2. Individuals with disabilities and other access or functional needs

-The current mantra taught for personal protection during an active shooter attack is "Run, Hide, Fight".
-While reasonable and appropriate, each of those steps has AFN-related implications.
-Persons with disabilities and AFN should ensure their individual needs are integrated into their organization's emergency evacuation plan, develop a "buddy system" for assistance evacuating or concealing themselves to avoid an attacker and think creatively about how to use personal assistive devices (e.g., canes, crutches, wheelchairs) as weapons if needed during an active shooter attack.
+The current mantra taught for personal protection during an active shooter attack is "Run, Hide, Fight."
+While reasonable and appropriate, each of those steps has AFNrelated implications.
+Persons with disabilities or other access or functional needs should help ensure their own needs are integrated into their organization's emergency evacuation plan.
+Consider developing a "buddy system" for assistance evacuating, concealing the individual to avoid an attacker, and think creatively about how to use personal assistive devices (e.g., canes, crutches, wheelchairs) as weapons if needed during an active shooter attack.